 The halakhic preoccupation with the half-shekel stems, ostensibly, from a mitzvah found in the Torah.
 It can apparently be claimed that the incorporation into the Mishnah of Tractate Shekalim—and, in particular, its first two chapters, which deal with the details of this mitzvah—corresponds to the first area defined by Halbertal.
 Here we observe the formation of a dense network of instructions, the purpose of which is to define the basic elements of performance of the duty: How is the tax collected?
 In which coins can the tax be paid?
 What is the discounted amount that represents the half-shekel?
 When is it to be given?
 Who is obligated to pay the tax and who is exempt from it?
 And so on.
 In fact, however, we have seen that payment of the half-shekel tax as financing for the perpetual sacrifices is an innovation of the Pharisees that came about during the Hasmonean period.
 The formation of this mitzvah, against the backdrop of controversy with other Jewish sects during the Temple period, obliged the Sages to present this tax as the continuation of a mitzvah given in the Torah.
 It is not surprising, therefore, that in this case the Sages needed to exercise increased effort to create a “dense network of laws” that would define the scope of the duty and the practices that applied it.
 The debate that took place between Jewish sects during the Second Temple period found its way, in more subtle form, into interpretive controversies over the verses in which the details of the newly established duty could be anchored.
 Thus we have seen the different positions in relation to the exemption of the priests—those of Ben Bukhrei, Rabban Yochanan ben Zakkai, and R. Yehuda—who are in dispute regarding the correct interpretation that should be given to the biblical verses and the very legitimacy of its halakhic outcome.
 But it is important to be precise.
 As we have seen, the rationale, “for the ways of peace,” was not cited in order to justify one particular position in the dispute, but rather as a justification for the actual practice itself.
 Its placement as a transitional unit, connecting the rule that exempted the priests from the pledge obligation with the preceding ideological-religious controversy over the inclusion of priests in the payment of tax (Mishnayot 3-4), frames the reason as an historical-political explanation of the practical halakhic conclusion: the half-shekel obligation applies to the priests, but is not enforced.
 The rule itself—the exemption of the priests from pledging—can be seen as one specific rule within the process of thickening the normative field of the half-shekel tax, in this case, defining the basic components of the obligation.
-However, this classification does not yet clarify the jurisprudential function of the reason in terms of legal reasoning: Does the mode of reasoning associated with the principle impact the nature of the halakhah and transform it from a specific rule to a legal principle (and perhaps even a non-legal principle)?
+However, this classification does not yet clarify the jurisprudential function of the reason in terms of legal reasoning: Does the nature of the rationale alter the functionality of the particular halakhah within the legal system, transforming it from a specific rule to a legal principle (and perhaps even an extra-legal principle outlining policy)?